3-14: Exeunt Femmes

 The human squad runs between two buildings, past a torchpost that looks kinda like a toilet plunger.
 The holy priest gives chase.

-Sick of the whole thing and supremely pissed off, Keys whirls around and takes a swing at the man, catching him on the leg.
+Sick of the whole venture and supremely pissed off, Keys whirls around and takes a swing at the man, cutting a gash in his leg.
 Unlike the rest of the Holy Nation hierarchy, priests are not fighters.
 They're just guys—horrible guys—with no fighting skills, weapons, or armour.
 This priest is making a mistake.
 Before he has the chance to reconsider it, Pilaf brings her head in low and jerks to the side, impaling the same leg Keys just hit on her horn.
 The priest immediately passes out from the pain and crumples to the ground in a heap.

 For a moment, the squad thinks they've gotten away with it.
 No alarm was raised, none of them have bounties for Assault (somehow), and no one else seems to have seen them.
 It seems like they can just walk away before the priest gets back up.
 Unfortunately, just as they're about to, a shop guard comes running around the corner, club in hand.
 He must have heard the commotion.